womanonrails/womanonrails.com/_i18n/en/_posts/2019-02-20-elixir-pattern-matching.md

   runs on the Erlang virtual machine.
   It is Rails and Ruby reference here.
   José is one of the members of Rails Core Team.
+  Let's check the basic fixtures in Elixir language.
 layout: post
 title: Pattern matching in Elixir - basics
 description: What I learned about Elixir so far?